Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 Let's walk through the code above to get a sense of what we're trying to achieve here.

 1. We have a dataset of Greek coins from Pompeii (imported from `skimage.data.coins`)
-2. We resize the image to 20% to speed up processing
+2. We rescale the image to 20% to speed up processing
 3. Convert the image to a graph data structure
 4. Apply spectral clustering on the graph (via `discretize` labelling).
 5. Plot the resulting clustering

-Now to make it run on GPU we need to make minor changes to this demo code.
+Now to make it run on GPU we need to make minor changes to this demo code (as well as to each of the libraries involved - see the next section).
 We need to use a different array input for a GPU array.
 Since NumPy is a CPU only library we'll use CuPy, which is a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.

-The resizing proportion of the image is varied from 0.1 (10%) to 1 (100%) to plot the performance benchmarks on various points for CPU and GPU.
+In addition, we made the rescaling factor variable to be able to perform performance benchmarking as a function of input data size.

 #### Changes to SciPy, scikit-learn, scikit-image, and CuPy